 Responsibility: This is a non-trivial math class, and as such, I do expect a certain level of responsibility, maturity, and integrity from you.
-You've made it this far, which means you know what it takes to get through a math class.
-This class may be a little different for you if you've never seen proofs before, but I expect you to apply diligence to bridge the gap of your comfort zone.
+You've made it this far, which means you know what it takes to get through a college math class.
+This class may be a little different for you if you've never seen proofs before, but I expect you to apply diligence to bridge the gap between your comfort zone and what's required here.
 We all have to do this at some point.
 No excuses, and no begging for grades at the end of the semester.
 And no sob stories.
 Understand, that while I want to see every one do well and have no ill will towards anyone, it is not my responsibility to keep your GPA up, or to help you keep that scholarship, or whatever reason it is important that you do well here.
 These are your responsibilities.
 My responsibility is to facilitate you learning linear algebra.
 I shall keep that responsibility.
-Please keep yours; it is not fair to toss them on me.
+Please keep yours.

-Homework: The problems for written homework can be found on the last page.
-Online homework will be assigned through the WebWork system online.
-Whenever we complete a section in class, written homework for that section is due the following class.
+Homework: Online homework will be assigned through the WebWork system.
 Due dates for online homeworks will be listed in the online system.
 Online, the dates are dynamic, so as the course goes on, I may extend or shorten due dates depending on how slowly we're moving through a topic.
 So pay attention and set up email alerts to make sure you don't miss anything.
 Late homework will NOT be accepted.
 The excuse does not matter.